Collaborative search on the plane without communication: Lower Bounds

-Let $T$ be a (sufficiently large) integer and set $D\coloneqq2T+1$.
-That is, for the purpose of the proof, we assume that the treasure is actually placed at some faraway distance $D$ greater than $2T$.
+Let $T$ be a (sufficiently large) integer, and let $D=2T+1$.
+That is, for the purpose of the proof, we assume that the treasure is actually placed at some far away distance $D=2T+1$.
 This means, in particular, that by time $2T$ the treasure has not been found yet.

 For every integer $i\leq \log T/2$, set